carloscfgos1980/ZTM_Javascript-Advance-course/04. The 2 Pillars: Closures and Prototypal Inheritance/README.md

 Functions are special type of objects, they are callable objects

 # Lesson 3.
-First Class Citizens
+Functions are First Class Citizens

 https://academy.zerotomastery.io/courses/advanced-javascript-concepts/lectures/12543668